Distance: 30 miles out and back

 Elevation gain: 1470 ft

-(This road is currently closed near the northern end, as of 1/18.
+(This road is currently closed near the northern end, with a scheduled reopening on Sept.
+30, 2018.
 You can still approach it from the southern end (beginning perhaps at the intersection of Calaveras and Piedmont), in which case you can ride 7 miles of very nice rolling stuff (about half the ride) from the intersection of Calaveras and Felter before being turned back.
 At Calaveras and Piedmont are large barriers and “Road Closed” signs, but they don’t mean cyclists—the signs actually say so.)

 Calaveras Road (“skulls road” in Spanish) has the best, most interesting road contour in the East Bay—better than Mt.
 Diablo, better than Mt.
 Hamilton.
 It’s like the Palomares Road ride on steroids—same concept but longer, harder, and wilder.
 Instead of going through manicured hobby farms, it spends most of its time in undeveloped country, the first half climbing up through an oaky wooded draw and the second half rolling along an open, grassy sidehill with big views across Calaveras Reservoir.